-Our Preferred Stock Tranche Obligation is measured at fair value using an option pricing valuation methodology.
-In September 2020, the Board and the Series C investors amended the Series C stock purchase agreement such that the option to purchase additional shares would no longer be exercisable and would expire upon the effectiveness of the Company's IPO.
-As a result, the preferred stock tranche obligation expired upon the effectiveness of the Company's Prospectus.
-The obligation was remeasured and adjusted to fair value each reporting period until its expiration.
+We provided investors in our Series C preferred stock financing the option to buy additional shares of our Series C Preferred Stock upon our achievement of certain development milestones, or the Preferred Stock Tranche Obligation.
+The fair value of the Preferred Stock Tranche Obligation was remeasured and adjusted to fair value each reporting period until its expiration using an option pricing valuation methodology.
+In September 2020, our board of directors and the Series C investors amended the Series C stock purchase agreement such that the option to purchase additional shares of our Series C preferred stock would no longer be exercisable and would expire upon the effectiveness of our IPO registration statement.
+As a result, the Preferred Stock Tranche Obligation expired on September 24, 2020.